tokenika/tokenika.github.io/WarsawBlock.md

 * #### What are EOS weak points?

   * Low awareness and quite a lot of negative (undeserved?) perception, mainly due to people being skeptical about the viability of the claims contained in EOS whitepaper.
-  * Almost non-existent ecosystem and very few developers
+  * Almost non-existent ecosystem and very few developers outside of the core team, capable to contribute to the code.
-  * Not live yet
+  * Not live yet.
+I'll tell you about the roadmap in a sec.

 * #### What are EOS strong points?
   * Small yet very efficient & experienced team